 When you are trekking there it is common to lose significant amounts of fluid through perspiration, therefore it is very important to be keep hydrated.
-Travelers must keep several litres of water with them at all times and drink lots!
+Travelers must keep several liters of water with them at all times and drink lots!

 This occurs when trekking from lower elevation to higher elevations, especially when done rapidly.
 When you have shortness of breath it happens due lack of oxygen and it is proven that altitude sickness.
 Symptoms are included like exhaustion, loss of appetite, headache and nausea.
-Travellers should descend immediately if their condition worsens.
+Travelers should descend immediately if their condition worsens.
 In order to reduce the effects of high altitude it is important to trek slowly, and monitor your body’s reaction to changes in altitude during the trek.

-Trekking for a long periods can cause blisters to develop on traveller’s feet so you should be prepared and bring a first aid kit with you containing the relevant Blister patches.
+Trekking for a long periods can cause blisters to develop on traveler’s feet so you should be prepared and bring a first aid kit with you containing the relevant Blister patches.
 You should try to keep your feet as dry as possible and and also be sure to “wear in” your trekking boots before you travel to Nepal.